-Denis took in charge the organisation of the tasks.
+Denis took in charge the organization of the tasks.
 We divided the drawing machine into smaller parts and we assigned a leader for each part.
 We will work in small group on different part of the project depending on our availability.
-Here is the trello that Denis has made.
+Here is the Trello that Denis has made.

 In summary, here is a general view of how the tasks are divided :

 |David||general design improvement and integration of the (motor, spools, cables, end-effector).|

 |Jeremy||improving the machine.|

 |Michele||building the prototype and in charge of the electronics.|

 |Denis||the documentation, the team and tasks organization, launching the first prototype and the programing of the microcontroller.|